 But be aware that your offer should be in the ballpark of the amount cited by the sell-side.
 If you feel you’re too far out, be polite and say it.
 Do not make a derisory offer as it may only serve to jeopardize a future deal between your companies.

 A reasonable offer is made through a Letter of Intent (LOI).
-This is a non-binding initial offer made in writing that outlines how you will structure the deal for the target company, the scope of the due diligence you plan to undertake, and any other details that you would like to be addressed.
+This is a non-binding initial offer made in writing that outlines how you will structure the deal for the target company and defines the due diligence scope upfront to prevent surprises later in the process.
+Include any other details that you would like to be addressed to ensure alignment on valuation, deal terms, and post-close expectations.

-Assuming this is a reasonable offer, you can expect the seller to ask their attorney to look over the finer details in the letter and receive a response within a few days, often requesting some changes.
+Assuming your LOI contains a reasonable offer, you can expect the seller to ask their attorney to look over the finer details in the letter and receive a response within a few days, often requesting some changes.

 After some back and forth, you should hope to reach a deal in principle that will allow you to begin due diligence.